-The outer Indian shelf and slope are affected by the flow of the West India Under- current that is slightly better oxygenated than the waters it mixes with, thus preventing bottom waters over the outer shelf and slope from turning anoxic at least to the south of Goa (15° N).
+The outer Indian shelf and slope are affected by the flow of the West India Undercurrent that is slightly better oxygenated than the waters it mixes with, thus preventing bottom waters over the outer shelf and slope from turning anoxic at least to the south of Goa (15° N) .
 Nevertheless, the OMZ is still quite well-developed in the region throughout the year (Naqvi et al., 2006).
-Mazumder et al. (2003) observed high abundance of benthic Foraminifera belonging to the genera Bolivina, Cassidulina, Lernella, Uvigerina and Eponides in surface sediments exposed to the OMZ (depth 150- 1500 m) off Goa.
-Interestingly, Bulimina marginata, which is abundant in other OMZs, accounted for only about 2% of the total benthic foraminifera population in this region;
+Mazumder et al. (2003) observed high abundance of benthic Foraminifera belonging to the genera Bolivina, Cassidulina, Lernella, Uvigerina and Eponides in surface sediments exposed to the OMZ (depth 150-1500 m) off Goa.
+Interestingly, Bulimina marginata, which is abundant in other OMZs, accounted for only about 2% of the total benthic foraminiferal population in this region; instead, Bulimina costata constituted more than 15% of the total Foraminifera.
+Nigam et al. (2007) observed high abundance (>40% of benthic Foraminifera) of rectilinear benthic Foraminifera (RBF; e.g., Bolivina, Brizalina, Uvigerina) within the 90-1200 m depth range in the same region, and proposed that the increased abundance of RBF may be used as an indicator of oxygen-depleted conditions in the Arabian Sea.